UK car sales rise annual 10.9 percent in August

 Europe's ailing car market grew in annual terms for only the second time this year in July.

-Ford's Fiesta supermini was the top selling model in the UK in August, followed by General Motors's mid-sized Vauxhall Astra and Volkswagen's Golf.
+Ford's (F.N) Fiesta supermini was the top selling model in the UK in August, followed by General Motors's (GM.N) mid-sized Vauxhall Astra and Volkswagen's (VOWG_p.DE) Golf.

 (Reporting by David Milliken; Editing by Hugh Lawson)